nils-herrmann/scival_search/README.md

 # SciVal Search

-A Python package to retrieve and analyze data from SciVal using `pybliometrics` and automated `requests` calls with cookie authentication.
+A Python package to retrieve and analyze data from SciVal with automated API calls and intelligent caching.

 ## Features

 - **RelatedPapers**: Retrieve all publications related to a specific SciVal topic
-- **Topic Retrieval**: Find top related topics for a given topic
+- **RelatedTopics**: Get the top 50 related topics for any given topic
-- **DataFrame Output**: Get results as pandas DataFrames for easy analysis
-- **Progress Tracking**: Built-in progress bars for long-running queries
+- **Smart Caching**: Automatic caching of API responses for faster subsequent access

 ## Installation